it includes notifiable diseases

 In metropolitan France, the annual incidence of leptospirosis is estimated at approximately one case per 100,000 populationsince 2014.
 This corresponds to ” approximately 600 to 700 cases listed annually by the National Reference Center and its partner laboratories throughout the territory”, specifies Public Health France.
 According to the health organization, the cases are probably understated.

 In addition, in overseas regions the disease is endemic and the incidence is 10 to 70 times higher than in France.
 Contamination peaks can also appear in these regions during the rainy season.
-In addition, health authorities lack information about this disease.
+In addition, health authorities lack information regarding this disease.
 So, Integrating the disease into BMDs would allow:

 • having a better understanding of the disease and better monitoring of morbidity as well as mortality;